AirPods Pro Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 Other features include three sizes of soft, tapered silicone tips to get the right fit for you, and there’s sweat and water resistance, as well.
 With more than 24 hours of listening time via the charging case, you won’t have to worry about recharging too often either.
 It’s wireless as well providing you with added convenience.

-Normally priced at $249, the latest Apple AirPods Pro Black Friday deal brings the price down to just $190 at Amazon right now.
-A huge discount of 24% off, this is the time to treat yourself to the latest earbuds.
+Normally priced at $249, the latest Apple AirPods Pro Black Friday deal brings the price down to just $159 at Walmart right now.
+A huge discount of $90, this is literally the best time ever to treat yourself to the latest earbuds.
 You won’t be disappointed by how great they sound.
 Get in fast while stocks last.

 Looking for something a bit different?
 Maybe something over-ear?
 There are plenty of other Black Friday headphone deals happening today, including a AirPods Max Black Friday deal.